 Q: I have two children.
 One was recently prescribed oral antibiotics.
 The other child now has the same symptoms.
 Can I give the antibiotics to the one who now has symptoms, since they both appear to have the same thing?

-Q: What about when one child has a rash that looks the same as the rash his sibling had last summer?
+Q: What about when one child has a rash that looks the same as the rash their sibling had last summer?
 Can I use the same ointment now on the second child?

 Q: I didn’t feel well after taking my prescription (perhaps I got an upset stomach or had other digestive issues), so I stopped taking it entirely or took just half the recommended dose.
 Why is that a problem?

 A: If you stop a medication partially through the prescription or don't take it as prescribed, it may not work as intended.
-Antibiotics can lose their effectiveness if not taken exactly as directed and could even result in drug resistant bacteria.
-Medications to treat conditions such as high blood pressure or diabetes may also not properly treat the problem if not taken as directed.
+Antibiotics can lose their effectiveness if not taken exactly as directed and could even result in drug-resistant bacteria.
+Medications to treat conditions such as high blood pressure or diabetes also might not properly treat the problem if not taken as directed.

-A: Taking only half of the prescribed dose may not work as intended.
-Please talk to your physician and/or your pharmacist; they may be able to help you find a less costly medication.
-Generic medications, rather than brand name drugs, may save you money.
+A: Taking only half of the prescribed dose might not work as intended.
+Please talk to your physician and/or your pharmacist; they might be able to help you find a less costly medication.
+Generic medications, rather than brand name drugs, could save you money.
 It also helps to ask what drugs are on your insurance company’s “preferred” list.